Polymer/old-docs-site/tooling-strategy.md

 to bring down all submodule files.

-### Executeables for Minification, Testing, and Documentation
+### Executables for Minification, Testing, and Documentation

 A certain amount of executable tooling is required for things like minifying code, running tests, and generating documentation.